On the Fast Track to Full Gold Open Access: Relevant Literature

-Yet there are other issues following, what about individuals which are conducting research, perhaps in their spare time and without a compensation, will they be paying the Article Processing Charge so as to publish their paper? \cite{Beall2013} Evidently the situation is not so clear cut as one might perceive at a glance -- if there is no way to publish in a respectable venue without paying for publishing, then we are denying to publish quality research for the reason of price.
+Yet there are other issues following: what about individuals who are conducting research, perhaps in their private time, and without compensation, will they be paying the Article Processing Charge so as to publish their paper? \cite{Beall2013} Evidently, the situation is not as clear-cut as one might perceive at a glance.
+If there is no way to publish in a respectable venue without paying for publishing, then we are denying quality research for the reason of price.
 This does not sound like belonging to science, and it isn't, as Article Processing Charge should not determine whether something can be published or not, yet that long shadow is saying, either pay or leave, the criteria has changed from meritocracy to paytocracy.
 Will science close the door to science?
-Is the future of science only that which is payed for, is this really independent research and traveling to any place to which the evidence leads?
-As unpleasant as the critique may seem, but scientific work and science in general depends on a number of very specific postulates (freedom of research, unblocked access to publishing venues, independent and fair peer-review and editorial process, certainty that accepted research will be published speedily), with this disturbed, science is in a serious danger.
-The fact is that science needs to be protected, status quo in science in not an acceptable result nor conclusion.
-If SA publishing became unbearable for the reason of subscription price, OA publishing is becoming unbearable for the reason of APC price, and moving from one extreme to another will not be constructive.
+Is the future of science only that which is paid for?
+Is this really independent research and traveling to any place to which the evidence leads?

+As unpleasant as the critique may seem, scientific work and science in general depend on a number of very specific postulates (freedom of research, unblocked access to publishing venues, independent and fair peer review and editorial process, certainty that accepted research will be published speedily).
+With this disturbance, science is in serious danger.
+The fact is that science needs to be protected; the status quo in science is neither an acceptable result nor a conclusion.
+If SA publishing became unbearable for the reason of subscription price, OA publishing is becoming unbearable for the reason of APC price \cite{Zhang2022}, and moving from one extreme to another will not be constructive.